piotr-czarnecki07/weather-caching-api/HASLA.md

 # Hasła

 Ten plik przechowuje hasła potrzebne do stworzenia pliku `.env` \
+W zwyczajnych warunkach hasła nie były by udostępnione \
 Poniższą zawartością należy uzupełnić plik `.env` stworzony według `.env.example`

 ```